OpenNebula/docs/source/deployment/vmware_infrastructure_setup/vcenter_driver.rst

 This would be the process using the **onevcenter** tool.

-The name assigned to the template in OpenNebula contains the template's name, the vCenter cluster's name and a 12 character hash that prevents name collisions.
-That name is used to prevent conflicts when several templates with the same name are found in a vCenter instance.
-Once the vCenter template has been imported, OpenNebula's name can be changed to a more human-friendly name.

-.. prompt:: text $ auto
+.. prompt:: bash $ auto

-    $ onevcenter templates --vcenter <vcenter-host> --vuser <vcenter-username> --vpass <vcenter-password>
+    $ onevcenter list -o templates -h 0

-    Connecting to vCenter: <vcenter-host>...done!

-    Looking for VM Templates...done!

-    Do you want to process datacenter Datacenter (y/[n])? y

-    * VM Template found:
+    # vCenter: vcenter.Server

+    IMID REF        NAME
+       0 vm-8720    corelinux7 x86_64 with spaces
+       1 vm-9199    one-corelinux7_x86_64
+       2 vm-8663    dist_nic_test

+In this example our vcenter.server has 3 templates and they are listed from IM_ID = 0 to 2.

+Whenever you are ready to import:

+.. prompt:: bash $ auto

+    onevcenter import vm-1754 -o templates -h 0

-    - Name       : corelinux7_x86_64
+    - Template: corelinux7_x86_64
-    - Cluster    : devel
-    - Location   : Templates
-    Import this VM template (y/[n])? y

-Once you answer yes to import a template you'll be asked several questions and different actions will be taken depending on your answers.
+In this section you'll be asked several questions and different actions will be taken depending on your answers.

 .. _vcenter_linked_clones_import: